 Easier to read than conventional books, the comics are aimed at conveying the seminal values of a free society and a sense of their own history to those beyond the reach of other kinds of written media because of poverty, illiteracy, geographic isolation, technological divides, and underdeveloped reading cultures.

-The stories of the late Mr Nelson Mandela and his comrades in the context of the struggles against colonialism, segregation, apartheid, and global marginalisation need to be shared as widely as possible.
+The stories of the late Mr Nelson Mandela and his comrades in the context of the struggles against colonialism, segregation, apartheid and global marginalisation need to be shared as widely as possible.

-The scriptwriting emphasises the extent to which the late Mr Mandela found greatness through attributes and qualities accessible to all human beings.
+The scriptwriting emphasises the extent to which Mr Mandela found greatness through attributes and qualities accessible to all human beings.
 Far from setting an impossible standard, the late Mr Mandela provides a role model to the country’s youth for generations to come.

 The eight individual comics have now been amalgamated into Nelson Mandela: The Authorised Comic Book.
 The book is available at Exclusive Books and CNA stores in South Africa.